KartikKannapur/kartikkannapur.github.io/learning.md

 #### Currently Learning:

-- Statistical Inference 2nd edition by Casella and Berger - Read from Notes Lecture 15, 16, 17, 18 - Complete
-Other material on CI - Yet to Start
-Lecture 19 - Yet to Start

-- Applied Regression Analysis, 3rd Edition by Norman R. Draper, Harry Smith - Page 235 of 704

-- Categorical Data Analysis 3rd Edition by Alan Agresti Chapter 6 - Yet to Start

 - Sams Teach Yourself SQL in 24 Hours - Page 136 of 495 - Chapter 8

-- Time Series Analysis and Its Applications by Robert H. Shumway • David S. Stoffer - Page 1 of 202
+CS 20: Tensorflow for Deep Learning Research by Stanford by Chip Huyen

 - The Deep Learning Textbook by Ian Goodfellow, Yoshua Bengio and Aaron Courville - MIT Press book - 185/802 - Chapter 6 - 6.1 - Learning XOR

-- CS 20: Tensorflow for Deep Learning Research by Stanford by Chip Huyen - Week 2 - Operations

 - How to Win a Data Science Competition: Learn from Top Kagglers by National Research University Higher School of Economics on Coursera - Week 2 - Validation